anquanscan/sec-tools/README.md

 [X-Marshal](https://github.com/XTeam-Wing/X-Marshal): Golang-分布式资产探测&漏洞扫描&信息收集
 [awesome-physec](https://github.com/rustrose/awesome-physec): Repository containing useful links for all things Physical Security.
 Please contribute!
 [Windows-DLL-Injector](https://github.com/Zhuagenborn/Windows-DLL-Injector): 💉 A Windows dynamic-link library injection tool written in C++20.
 It can inject a dynamic-link library into a running process by its window title or create a new process with an injection.
 [Arbitrary-File-Upload-ZoomSounds](https://github.com/0xAgun/Arbitrary-File-Upload-ZoomSounds): ZoomSounds < 6.05 allowing unauthenticated users to upload an arbitrary file anywhere on the web server.
+[Modified-Playfair-Cipher-with-steganography](https://github.com/Mayureshdindorkar/Modified-Playfair-Cipher-with-steganography): Implementing playfair cipher 🐱‍💻 algorithm having matrix size 4 x 19.